loudifier/chirplab/ROADMAP.md

     - [ ] Automatic calibration using a reference tone
     - [ ] General unit conversion function (or class? interface?) in CLAnalysis to convert raw measurement outputs in FS to common units
 - [ ] Pilot tone.
 Required by some commercial audio software, need to investigate to determine what measurements actually require precise timing that can't be determined by cross correlation
+- [ ] Input and/or output EQ.
+Similar to multi-channel/multi-file analysis, this is heavily dependant on interface, but with added complications of how filtering is implemented (direct amplitude vs time, FIR filtering, biquad sum-of-sections, how an EQ table is interpolated, etc...)

 ## Graphical User Interface
 - [x] Chirp settings, input and output tab
-    - [ ] Break individual parameter sections into their own classes?
+    - [x] Break individual parameter sections into their own classes?
 Probably a good idea to keep things organized before adding hardware IO
     - [ ] Ability to plot stimulus response against frequency X axis
 - [x] Project file save/load
     - [ ] (As things evolve and breaking changes are made) Implement project version upgrading.
 At the very least a warning message that project files that don't match the current Chirplab version may fail in interesting ways